 Steeped in a rich heritage of fly-fishing, Tongariro Lodge has been around for decades and has been a favorite destination among devoted anglers, former presidents, and even royalty.
 Located alongside the world-renowned Tongariro River, which flows into great Lake Taupo and offers year-round fishing opportunities, this traditional fishing lodge is ideally situated in an area that is reputed for its robust rainbow trout fishery.

-For the non-angler, Tongariro Lodge offers an abundance of activities, including golf, spa services, whitewater rafting, and close proximity to the famous Tongariro Alpine Crossing, considered one of the finest day walks in the world!
-Whether you are traveling for a corporate retreat, a hardcore fishing trip, or a relaxing stay at one of New Zealand’s legendary lodges, Tongariro Lodge truly has something special to offer.
-The newest addition to our to New Zealand line up, this one has not even made it on to the Yellow Dog website yet; however, it is coming soon!
+For the non-angler, Tongariro Lodge offers an abundance of activities, including golf, spa services, whitewater rafting, and close proximity to the famous Tongariro Alpine Crossing, considered one of the finest days walks in the world!
+Tongariro Lodge truly has something special to offer, whether you are traveling for a corporate retreat, a hardcore fishing trip, or a relaxing stay at one of New Zealand’s legendary lodges.
+The newest addition to our to New Zealand lineup, this one has not even made it onto the Yellow Dog website yet; however, it is coming soon!

 With three major National Parks (Abel Tasman, Kahurangi and Nelson Lakes) as well as dozens of blue ribbon brown trout rivers within an hour’s drive of the lodge, Stonefly Lodge can satisfy the needs of both angling and non-angling guests alike.
 Most of these rivers can be accessed on foot or via 4WD vehicle, but helicopter options are aplenty for those wishing to fish the more remote, unpressured waters of the Karamea river system, for example.
 Abel Tasman is New Zealand’s most visited National Park, cherished for its champagne sand beaches, Caribbean blue waters, and abundant opportunities for recreation, including kayaking, hiking, and swimming.